Communicative Language Teaching

 - As a professor, a teacher answers the questions of the students and also care about their performance and activities.

 - The teacher also plays the role of a communicator in the learning process.
-He or she also cooperates the learning-teaching group.
+He or she also cooperates with the learning-teaching group.

 - Sometimes the teacher plays the role of a guide in the classroom activities.
 He/she monitors the errors of the students and delivers some positive feedback among the learners.